khaz-dev/FaceRecognition_FatigueAnalysis/README.md

 # Face Recognition Web App

-This face recognition web app is integrated with machine learning model.
-Here user can upload an image and our machine learning model will analysis your Fatigue level based on data on user_data table in SQLite database.
+Face recognition web app is integrated with deep learning model on Face Recognition package.
+Here user can upload an image and our machine learning model will recognize the user and then analyze your Fatigue level based on data on user_data table in SQLite database.

 - **Project URL**:  <https://khaz.one/fatigue_analysis/> (Deployed)